mini-ddx/ddx-vscode/docs/formatting.md

 #### [stylus-supremacy](https://thisismanta.github.io/stylus-supremacy/)

 Other settings are read from `stylusSupremacy.*`.
-You can install [Stylus Supremacy extension](https://marketplace.visualstudio.com/items?itemName=thisismanta.stylus-supremacy) to get IntelliSense for settings, but Vetur will work without it.
+You can install [Stylus Supremacy extension](https://marketplace.visualstudio.com/items?itemName=thisismanta.stylus-supremacy) to get IntelliSense for settings, but ddx will work without it.
 A useful default:

 ```json
 {